kevincontri/cs50x-solutions-kevin/week2/README.md

 ### Week 2 Learning

-This week I learned more details about compiling and how data is stored within a computer.
+This week I learned more details about compiling and how data is stored within computer's memory.
-Also how to debug my code, how to utilize arrays within my code, how arrays store data in back-to-back portions memory, how strings are simply arrays of characters, how to intereact with arrays in my code and lastly how command-line arguments can be passed to my programs.
+I explored arrays in depth, including how they store data in contiguous (back-to-back) memory locations, and how strings are simply arrays of characters.
+I also practiced debugging techniques, learned how to interact with arrays in C, and worked with CL arguments to pass input directly to programs.

 ### Problem Set Solutions
-- **scrabble.c**:
-- **readability.c**:
-- **caesar.c**:
-- **substitution.c**:
+- **scrabble.c**: Calculates Scrabble word scores by assigning point values to letters and comparing two players’ words.
+- **readability.c**: Analyzes a text and computes its reading grade level using the Coleman–Liau index.
+- **caesar.c**: Encrypts text using the Caesar cipher by shifting letters based on a numeric key provided via the command line.
+- **substitution.c**: Encrypts text using a substitution cipher defined by a user-provided alphabet mapping.